 “We must flee at once!”

-give up the chase until we are recaptured.”
+They will not give up the chase until we are recaptured.”
 Thock started

 to instruct Jarn how to control the beast.
 But the boy had his experience

 riding both a thipdar and, most recently, a dyal.
 He surmised this lizard

-would not be much different, and he was right; he simply kicked it with his heels and
+would not be much different, and he was right; he simply kicked it with

-and into the blinding light of the desert.
-Jarn and Jarla were nearly blinded,
+of the tunnel, and into the blinding light of the desert.
+Jarn and Jarla

-green and inviting lands began seemed leagues away, and perhaps
+where the green and inviting lands began seemed leagues away, and perhaps

 they were.
-But the horned lizard was as lightning-swift as its smaller cousins.
-Miles
+But the horned lizard was as lightning-swift as its smaller

-Jarn made the lizard slow.
+away now, and Jarn made the lizard slow.
 He was looking about for a place

 they might rest and rejuvenate, when something dreadsome and totally unexpected

 Jarla suddenly screamed.